IsThatFearny/quartz/content/Other/DA Minutes 15-01-2026.md

 **Rally**

 - Bring rally from Bristo to Appleton and then into Appleton
-- Debate on whether to bring the rally *into* or *outside* the building - provisionally voted to keep rally *outside*
+- Debate on whether to bring the rally *into* or *outside* the building - provisional consensus to keep rally *outside*

 **Food**

-- People and Planet might not have capacity - they have asked if they can expand out to trusted friends - voted **YES**
+- People and Planet might not have capacity - they have asked if they can expand out to trusted friends - consensus on **YES**

 **Numbers**